benvaljean/benvaljean.github.io/_posts/2009-11-18-Domain_Controller_is_not_advertising_as_a_time_server_Error_in_dcdiag_(Windows).markdown

         net stop w32time && net start w32time

 3. Check that Network problems are not stopping NTP form functioning.
-    Note that Windows clients do not syncronise with the DCs via NTP, this only tests the ability for DC themselves to check an external time source:
+    Note that Windows clients do not synchronise with the DCs via NTP, this only tests the ability for DC themselves to check an external time source:
         w32tm /stripchart /computer:time.windows.com /samples:2 /dataonly